 In this part I used all dowel joinery.
 It turned out beautiful.
 It also took 3xs longer.

 But I felt good about it and how it turned out.
 I also knew I was going to paint the clothes rack and I was running short on time.
-So for the reminder of the project I Incorporated both dowels and good ole fashion pocket screws.
+So for the remainder of the project, I incorporated both dowels and good ole fashion pocket screws.
 Hahaha I know, don’t judge me.
 I plan on using dowels more in the near future.

 First I marked the 4 legs pieces 2″ from the bottom.
 Then using pocket screws connected the 36.5″ boards creating the legs.

 With the two legs assembled I attached it to the storage unit to ensure everything was level.